namiai/companion_iOS/Readme.md

 ## Building the project
 Please add `NamiStandardPairingFramework.xcframework` to `nami companion` target under the `General` tab, `Frameworks, Libraries and Embedded content` and set the `Embed` dropdown to `Embed & Sign`.

+## Using the `StandardPairing`

+The device pairing states might be observed through `var devicePairingState: DevicePairingStatePublisher` of `NamiStandardPairingSDK` (see example of use in `PairingManager.setupSubscription()`).
+It does not publish every pairing step but rather exposes the crucial states when the consuming app might need to react accordingly.
+States are following:

+- `deviceCommisionedAtCloud(Device, in: PlaceID)`: A record for the newly commisioned device is created in the cloud (but device is not yet fully set up).
+At this step the SDK consumer might want to store the record locally or keep it until the device is fully set up.

+- `deviceOperable(DeviceID)`: Device is fully set up: it confirms that it could connect to wi-fi network with the password provided.

+- `deviceDecommissioned(DeviceID)`: In case of a failute or the pairing cancellation after the successful commissioning to the cloud (see `deviceCommisionedAtCloud`) the device record is removed from the cloud.
+The SDK consumer might want to remove (or discard if not stored locally) the record for the device obtained on `deviceCommisionedAtCloud`.

+- `pairingCancelled`: Indicates the abortion of the pairing process when no additional cleanup might be required in consumer's code.
+E.g. if the pairing cancellation is confirmed and the pairing was stopped at the stage when no additional Device data were yet returned from the cloud.